 A+ Scholarship Program

 The A+ award is reduced by the amount of available non-loan, federal financial assistance, such as the federal Pell grant.
 The A+ award may result in zero if the Pell grant is sufficient to cover your tuition and common fees.
-Completion of the FAFSA is required.
+Submission of the FAFSA is required.

 To maintain eligibility while attending Three Rivers, the A+ student must: